Cornwall County Football Association: Organisation

 The Cornwall County Football Association was formed on 18 September 1889, at a meeting held at the Royal Hotel in Truro.
-Representatives from Dunheved College (Launceston), Liskeard, Millbrook, Penzance, Porthcurnow, Probus, Torpoint and Truro were involved in the meeting.
+Representatives from Dunheved College (Launceston), Liskeard, Millbrook, Penzance, Porthcurno, Probus, Torpoint and Truro were involved in the meeting.
 The CCFA relocated to its present headquarters at Kernow House, Bodmin, in December 2009.
 Almost 400 clubs are affiliated with the association today, with approximately 500 teams playing 11-a-side football in Cornwall, making it the most popular sport in the county.

 There are a further 300 teams playing youth football, and 250 playing small-sides football, as the association aims to encourage people of all ages, genders, and abilities to be involved in the game.
-The association's most prestigious tournament, the Cornwall Senior Cup, was first played at Liskeard on 3 April 1893, where Penzance defeated Launceston 5–0.
+The association's most prestigious tournament, The Cornwall Senior Cup, was first played at Liskeard on 3 April 1893, where Penzance defeated Launceston 5–0.
 In addition to the Senior Cup, the CCFA organises the Junior Cup, the Sunday Cup, the Women's Cup, the Durning Lawrence Charity Cup, the Under-18 PM Bartlett Trophy League, the Under-18 Rathbone Trophy, the Under-16 Luke Cup, and the Under-16 Girls' League.

 There are 31 leagues that are affiliated with the CCFA, that cover 11-a-side, six and five-a-side, men's, women's, and youngsters from under-9 to under-18 years of age.
 There are three representative teams who compete at county level, the women's, youth, and girls' under-16s.
 The county's colours are gold and black.

 Representative team

 The men's representative team has represented Cornwall against international, as well as other county sides.
 Cornwall played three friendly matches against Trinidad & Tobago who toured England in 1953, and have competed against Guernsey and Jersey on a regular basis since 1998.
-The county is affiliated with the FA, and therefore cannot compete at full international level, such as the FIFA World Cup, and the UEFA European Football Championship.
+The county is affiliated with the FA, and therefore cannot compete at the full international level, such as the FIFA World Cup, and the UEFA European Football Championship.